LaurieLecomte/SNP_calling_pipeline_202106/README.md

 The SNP calling step uses `bcftools mpileup` on 60 bam files, one for each individual (see [Raw Data](https://github.com/LaurieLecomte/SNP_calling_pipeline_202106#raw-data) below).
 For the sake of efficiency, this step has been parallelized by chromosome, e.g. SNPs were called across **all** samples at once on **1 chromosome at the time**, which yields 1 VCF file per chromosome.

-All chromosomes’ VCFs were then merged together in a single VCF file, which was then filtered.
+All chromosomes' VCFs were then merged together in a single VCF file, which was then filtered.

 ## Prerequisites